Frances Baard: Freedom Charter and Women's March

 In 1956 she was one of the defendants in the Treason Trial and became an executive committee member of the South African Congress of Trade Unions (SACTU).

+In 1959, Baard assisted with the potato boycott to protest the treatment of workers in Bethal, Transvaal.

 Imprisonment

 She was arrested in 1960 and then again in 1963 when she was kept in solitary confinement for 12 months.
 In 1964 she was arrested yet again under the Suppression of Communism Act for her involvement with ANC activities, being sentenced to 5 years imprisonment.
 Her children were taken care of by relatives in Port Elizabeth and Kimberley.

 Banishment and subsequent political activity

 Following her release in 1969, she was banished to Boekenhout, moving two years later when her banning order expired to Mabopane (near Pretoria) where she died in 1997.
 In August 1983 Frances Baard attended the launch of the United Democratic Front (UDF) in Cape Town, being elected a Patron and executive member.

 Baard was a member of the Methodist Church and of its Women's Guild.